 When student-athletes start the recruiting process, one of their first questions is: “When can college coaches contact high school athletes?”
 Read on to learn more about the NCAA volleyball recruiting rules and calendar.

 The NCAA volleyball recruiting rules and calendar outline when and how college coaches can reach out to athletes.
 These rules are in place to protect athletes from receiving an overwhelming amount of contact from college coaches.
 However, they can be a little misleading as they don’t accurately represent when recruiting really starts.
 At the D1 and higher level D2 programs, coaches scout recruits prior to the June 15 contact date and many lock down top talent as soon as the contact date arrives.
 The important part is for athletes and families to be familiar with these rules, so they are ready for any opportunity that presents itself.
-What are the best volleyball colleges?

 The important date to remember is June 15 after an athlete’s sophomore year of high school.
 This is when NCAA Division 1 and Division 2 volleyball coaches can start to contact athletes, including extending verbal offers, phone calls and electronic communications (such as emails, texts, instant messages, etc.).
 This contact date is just one of the recruiting rules athletes and families should brush up on.

 The NCAA Division 1 volleyball recruiting rules outline when and how college coaches from Division 1 teams can start reaching out to prospects.
 As previously mentioned, June 15 after sophomore year of high school is the most important date for athletes and families to remember.
 Starting this date, coaches can extend verbal offers and can partake in almost all forms of communication.